NickTomlin/nicktomlin.github.io/posts/my-migrating-from-jekyll-to-next-technical-challenges.md

 Out of the box, Jekyll supports markdown with [Kramdown](https://kramdown.gettalong.org/) and syntax highlighting in code snippets with [rouge](http://rouge.jneen.net/).
 Next.js has no support for this, but adding it is trivial.
 I replaced [Kramdown](https://kramdown.gettalong.org/) with [remark](https://github.com/remarkjs/remark) and Rouge with [`prism`](https://prismjs.com/).

-Normally I would have balked at all this work, but because of the fact that `next.js` is built like a React app, assembling these pieces were easy because I wasn't dealing with weird `next.js` plugins or overriding things with custom config blobs.
-The functionality is expressed in [10 lines of code](https://github.com/NickTomlin/nicktomlin.github.io/blob/master/lib/markdown.js#L5-L13).
+Normally I would have balked at all this work, but because of the fact that `next.js` is built like a React app, assembling these pieces was easy.
+I wasn't dealing with weird `next.js` plugins or overriding things with custom config blobs; just writing application code.
+All that functionality boiled down to about [10 lines of code](https://github.com/NickTomlin/nicktomlin.github.io/blob/master/lib/markdown.js#L5-L13).

 Converting the existing posts was done through a [a script][1].